"Call me a traitor for changing my mind

 An American rock band from Orem, Utah.
-Since their formation in 2001, they have released five studio albums.
+Since their formation in 2001, they have released six studio albums.

 The Used are known for having a highly versatile sound that has been said to fall under many genres, tones and moods, often switching over the course of a single song.
 While Post-Hardcore